 For example, Brewer Gastropub has six tasty taps, three of which were their own brews, ranging from $65-$75 pesos for a beer.
 A nice food menu compliments the beers.
 Meanwhile, Tap Room 27, a new brewpub in Queretaro, offers their own beer on a promotion of two-for-$130 pesos at the cozy & friendly corner bar.

 But it is Cerveza Hercules that impressed us the most.
 You can find their beers at some of the better bars, cantinas, and pubs throughout Queretaro.
 But if you like beer, then we highly recommend making the extra effort to visit their brewery and beer garden, located about 15-20 minutes by Uber/taxi from Queretaro centro.

 It’s a beautiful outdoor setting, with communal tables in a big open-air courtyard with mountains as a backdrop.
 Yet Cerveza Hercules has some well-produced brews to match this cool atmosphere.
 International styles served at this brewery will take your taste buds on a trip around the world, with proper English brown ales, Czech pilsners, German schwarzbier, Belgian old bruins, American west-coast style IPAs, and many more.
-There are a total of 15 taps here (as of July 2018).
-Prices range depending on style and the size order, with pints averaging around $75-$85 pesos.
+There are a total of 15 taps here and prices range depending on style and glass size, with pints averaging around $75-$85 pesos.
 There’s good food here too, ranging from ceviche to pizza.

 12) Go Shopping for Indigenous Crafts in Queretaro